tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.25.1 =

+2016/02/23 - Added new NgfbSchema methods to get the JSON-LD filter name and check for registered hooks.

 = 8.25.0 =

 2016/02/21 - New "Google / Schema Image Dimensions" and "Business Banner (600x60) Image URL" options.
 Refactored much of the Schema JSON-LD related code.

-= 8.24.1 =

-2016/02/15 - Updated the admin editing page CSS for the new Email and WhatsApp buttons.
-Modified the NgfbSchema::add_* methods argument list (removed $item_type and added $list_element).